iampedroalz/fetal-ecg-classification-algorithms/README.md

-# > fetal-ecg-classification-algorithms

- This project contains my work
+This project contains research about fetal QRS extraction did it on my Bachelor's thesis.

 **International Conference on Bioinformatics and Biomedical Engineering 2017 - Classification algorithms for fetal QRS extraction in abdominal ECG signals**